fxamacker/webauthn-demo/README.md

 * Redis for session storage.
 * PostgreSQL for data persistence.

+## Current status

-This application is a working demo, not for production.
+This is a working demo, not for production use.

 ## Installation